 How can we restore function to diseased or damaged tissue?
 The field of tissue engineering can meet this demand by producing replacements for tissue and organs that no longer function properly.
 Regenerating simple tissues or repairing defects, such as in skin, can be accomplished using biomaterial scaffolds alone.
 The current challenge is how to develop engineered tissues for replacing more complex organs such as the spinal cord.
 Dr. Willerth’s research program addresses this challenge and its complexities.
 These complexities include finding how to replace the variety of cell types present in tissue while also achieving the necessary arrangements of these cells.
 In particular, her work has focused on the use of pluripotent stem (iPS) cells, which can differentiate into any type of cell found in the body.
 Her research group analyzes the behaviour of stem cells inside three-dimensional biomaterial scaffolds with the goal of engineering complex tissues.

-Dr. Willerth is an Assistant Professor of Biomedical Engineering at the University of Victoria.
+Dr. Willerth is an Associate Professor of Biomedical Engineering and Canada Research Chair at the University of Victoria.
+During 2017, she served as the Acting Director of the Centre for Biomedical Research and as the President of the Canadian Biomaterials Society.
 She is also a member of the Centre for Advanced Materials & Related Technology and a Principal Investigator at ICORD.
 She obtained her S.B. in biology and another in chemical engineering from the Massachusetts Institute of Technology.
 Her M.S. and Ph.D. in biomedical engineering were completed at Washington University and she pursued her NIH supported Post-Doctoral Fellowship in bioengineering and chemical engineering at the University of California.

 When cells are transplanted into the harsh environment of injured tissue very few survive.
 Dr. Willerth’s research works to make scaffolds which can increase the survival of these cells.
 The biomaterial scaffolds can be used in combination with stem cell therapies as a potential strategy for regeneration and improving functional recovery.